 Scientists have sequenced a 37,000-year-old European genome.
 The results show that present-day Europeans are the closest living relatives to the first people in Europe.
 The genome also indicates that many European traits, including those from the Middle East, were already present in the first Europeans.
-The study, which was recently published in Science, sheds entirely new light on who we are as Europeans, which was originally a separate species from African lineages.
+The study, which was recently published in Science, sheds entirely new light on who Europeans are, which was originally a separate species from African lineages.

 An international team of scientists have sequenced the genome of a 37,000-year-old male skeleton found in Kostenki in Russia.
 It turns out that Scandinavians, Balts and Slavs are more closely related to the Kostenki man than any other now-living population.
 This means that northern Europeans are the earliest Europeans.